noclueumbreon/AXMS/docs/list of mech ideas.md

 - mech pilot who repeatedly has to undergo the onboarding process for piloting a mech while in a time loop. weird kink shit. identity death? [[pilot program core]]
 - unkillable [[unkillable core]]
 - mech pilot sent to fantasy world? isekai? thing?
+- mech pilot who's an egg. as is tradition. and their mech figures it out.

 # list of character ideas
 - evil mech pilot at the end of the series. eeevil.